The CIHR HIV/AIDS Community-Based Research Program - A Guide for Applicants

 When you have submitted your application, you will be contacted by a CIHR staff member, who will provide you with the necessary forms and let you know what is required.
 Once the process is completed, an Agreement on the Administration of Agency Grants and Awards by Research Institutions will be signed and a Common Grant and Award account created.

-For more information please refer to the Institutional Eligibility Requirements to Administer CIHR Funds.Your organization has one year after your success in the funding competition to become eligible.
+For more information please refer to the Institutional Eligibility to Administer CIHR Grant and Award Funds.Your organization has one year after your success in the funding competition to become eligible.
 Therefore, the earlier you start, the better.
 Recognizing that the eligibility process can take time, CIHR may sometimes release the initial installment of a grant prior to eligibility being fully established, as long as you have met the minimum qualification requirements.

 My research is completed – what are my next steps?